 Council tax income derives from charges raised according to the value of residential properties, which have been classified into eight valuation bands estimating 1st April 1991 values for this specific purpose.
 Individual charges are calculated by estimating the amount of income required to be taken from the Collection Fund by the precepting authorities and the Council for the forthcoming year and dividing this by the council tax base (the total number of properties in each band adjusted by a proportion to convert the number to a Band D equivalent and adjusted for discounts).
-The Council Tax base for 2011/2012 was 21,713 compared to 21,649 for 2010/2011.
+The Council Tax base for 2012/2013 was 21,716 compared to 21,713 for 2011/2012.

-The basic amount of Council Tax for a Band D property remained unchanged in 2011/2012 at £1,571.62 - see Collection Fund Note 7 for details.
+The basic amount of Council Tax for a Band D property rose in 2012/2013 from £1,571.62 to£1,575.28 following a rise of 2.5% on the Lancashire Police authority levy.
+All other preceptors froze their charges - see Collection Fund Note 7 for details.